MattSurabian/pact/README.md

 Available Commands:
-  create      Outputs an encrypted ciphertext given a plain text message read        Outputs a plain text message given an encrypted cipher text config      Configuration generation wizard key-gen     Creates new NaCl keys in the location specified by pact's configuration key-export  Outputs the user's public key encoded as base64 to STDOUT new         Creates a new pact
+  create      Outputs an encrypted ciphertext given a plain text message read        Outputs a plain text message given an encrypted ciphertext config      Generates a new configuration file key-gen     Creates new NaCl keys in the location specified by pact's configuration key-export  Outputs the user's public key encoded as base64 to STDOUT new         Creates a new pact